pkic/pkimm/categories/certificate-management/_index.md

 * Determine the scope of applicability
 * Documented and approved cipher suites with rationale for inclusion of algorithms
 * Documented agile path for migration to other algorithms when needed
-* Cipher suites are enforced by certificate authority
+* Cipher suites are enforced by certification authority

 #### References